Sid & Marty Krofft Television Productions Inc. v. McDonald's Corp.: Appeals court findings

 The court also noted that Needham clearly had access to Pufnstuf, since their representatives had visited the Krofft's headquarters to discuss engineering and design work for the commercials even after they had been awarded the McDonald's contract and had decided not to use the Kroffts.
+This served as part of an endorsement of the inverse ratio rule, proposed in the treatise Nimmer on Copyright.
+The heuristic stipulated that overwhelming proof of access could lower the burden of proof for substantial similarity, and would remain as binding yet vague precedent in the Ninth Circuit until being explicitly overruled in Skidmore v.
+Led Zeppelin (2020).

 The court rejected the claim that the First Amendment limited the degree to which copyright could be extended to Pufnstuf, saying that other courts had long ago determined that copyright and the First Amendment were compatible, since copyright protected the form of expression only, while the First Amendment protected the right to present the ideas in some other form of expression.

 On damages, the court discussed at some length whether the jury should have been instructed to ignore profits.

 The court felt that a successful plaintiff should be entitled at least to the greater of the damages or profits, and one of the judges felt they should be entitled to the sum of the two.
 If profits could not be determined accurately, the plaintiff should be entitled to "in lieu" damages.
 The case was remanded for an accounting, after which the district court could choose to award "in lieu" damages.